jeffryhartanto/addressbook-level4/docs/UserGuide.md

 Find format: **`find`**`KEYWORD`

 > The KEYWORD in the command format refers to parameters that you want to search for.
-Some examples of KEYWORD are task name, location, date, time, completed and incomplete tasks.<br>
+Some examples of KEYWORD are task name, location, date, time, event, deadline, floating, completed, overdue and pending tasks.<br>
 > The command format requires the following date and time format.<br>
 > Date Format: DD-MMM-YYYY<br>
 where `DD` refers to the day, `MMM` refers to the first 3 letters of the month and `YYYY` refers to the year.<br>